-Mr. Kornmeyer entered into a change of control agreement prior to the CBS merger (as described in Note 1 to the Performance Graph).
+Mr. Kornmeyer entered into a change of control agreement prior to the CBS merger (as described in Note 1 to the Performance Graph on page 26).
 The Company assumed this change of control agreement following the merger.
 The change of control agreement provides for a two-year employment period upon the occurrence of a "change of control" (as defined in the agreement).
-In the event Mr. Kornmeyer is terminated or his compensation is reduced prior to the expiration of the two year employment period, he is entitled to a lump sum payment equal to 250% of the sum of his base salary and cash incentive bonus, subject to an additional payment for purposes of tax reimbursement.
+In the event Mr. Kornmeyer is terminated or his compensation is reduced prior to the expiration of the two year employment period, he is entitled to a lump sum payment equal to 250% of the sum of his base salary and cash incentive bonus.